Reading Time: 9 minutes

-Lifting weights in a progressive fashion will allow you to increase your strength to levels that you never dreamed off.
+Lifting weights in a progressive fashion will allow you to increase your strength to levels that you could of never dreamed of.

 In high school and even in college, I could barely bench press my bodyweight.
 Pull-ups were a wash and my deadlift was laughable.

-Fast forward to my prime lifting years and I was able to attain a 260lb bench press, a 100lb weighted pull-up, and a 465lb deadlift.
-These are not the strongest numbers in the whole world but they represent an incredible progression from where I started.
+Fast forward to my late 20’s and early 30’s and I was able to attain a 260lb bench press, a 100lb weighted pull-up, and a 465lb deadlift.

-My bodyweight also went from 130lbs to a high of 182lbs during my time as a natural bodybuilder.
-I typically walk around about 162-170lbs.
+My bodyweight also went from 130lbs to a high of 182lbs during my first run as a natural bodybuilder.
+I typically walk around about 162-168lbs.

-If you want to get physically strong, stronger than 99 percent of all people, you should begin to lift weights.
+If you want to get physically stronger than 99 percent of all people on Earth, you should begin to lift weights.